Masterb1234/obsidian-post-webhook/README.md

 - Converts them to Base64
 - Includes them in the Webhook payload
 - Supports images and other file types

+### Response Handling

+The plugin can automatically append Webhook responses to your notes:

+1. Enable "Attach Response" in plugin settings
+2. When sending a note, any response from the Webhook will be appended at the bottom with a separator line
+3. Perfect for receiving processed data, AI responses, or confirmation messages

 ## License